75 Hard is The Challenge You Don’t Want to Accept.

 It’s also ridiculous, as other fluids like soup and coffee, and even some foods such as watermelon, count as hydration too.

 But Andy doesn’t do actual science, he just does bro science.

 You must do two 45 minute workouts a day.

 One of which must be outside, no matter what.
 Even if it’s 100 degrees out.

-Frisella doesn’t give a shite if you’re a single mom with young kids, his recommendation in that case is to keep an eye on them by working out in your driveway.
+Frisella doesn’t care if you’re a single mom with young kids, his recommendation in that case is to keep an eye on them by working out in your driveway.

-He also doesn’t give a shit about the fact that for some people – especially those who are going full-tilt – a 90 minute workout every day for 75 days is fu*king stupid and dangerous.
+He also doesn’t seem to care about the fact that for some people – especially those who are going full-tilt – a 90 minute workout every day for 75 days is potentially dangerous.